geysertimes/geysertimes.github.io/docs/users/view-entry.md

   <TabItem value="web" label="Website">

     * Visit [GeyserTimes](https://geysertimes.org) with your browser.
-    * Click on the eruption or note of which you want to see the details.
+    * Click on the eruption or note for which you want to see the details.

   </TabItem>
   <TabItem value="android" label="Android">

     * Open the GeyserTimes app.
-    * Tap the eruption or note of which you want to see the details.
+    * Tap the eruption or note for which you want to see the details.

   </TabItem>
   <TabItem value="iOS" label="iOS">

     * Open the GeyserTimes app.
-    * Tap the eruption or note of which you want to see the details.
+    * Tap the eruption or note for which you want to see the details.

   </TabItem>
 </Tabs>